neurosnap/scopeify-html/README.md

 * Fonts are scoped and preserved
 * Keyframes are scoped and preserved
 * Can use PostCSS plugins to modify all extracted CSS
+* Ability to do aditional processing with PostCSS

 Why
 ---